KenTheWhale/Certificates_Coursera/README.md

 # certificates
-This is the repository which contains all certificates
+This is the repository that contains all Coursera certificates